Get yourself some Dumbbells Here

 A lot of people that I talk to about working out for golf tell me that they prefer to train at home, mostly because it is more convenient and they find it easier to stick to a training schedule that way, you also never have to wait for any equipment!
-Workouts at home can be just as effective as at the gym and can be performed with limited equipment, the routine I will detail in this post only requires a pair of dumbbells which can be picked up second hand for next to nothing.
+Workouts at home can be just as effective as at the gym and can be performed with limited equipment, the routine I will detail in this post only requires a pair of dumbbells like these (click for link)

 This routine is a full body workout and contains exercises designed to increase strength, power, stability and also some muscle hypertrophy (muscle building).
 It covers all the major muscles that will help you in your golf swing, legs, glutes, low back, upper back, shoulders and core.
 These muscles will help give you a strong, stable base to make a powerful swing from and some serious distance!

 The weight for each exercise should be moderately heavy and so that reaching the required reps is a challenge, when you can perform the required number of reps you should add weight and build back up again. between each exercise take 60 – 90 seconds rest depending on how hard you found the previous set.
 This workout can be performed every other day for as long as you are making progress or it can be added to your workout schedule with other training sessions.